ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int option = Some 64
 ```

-Here, the function `Option.map` is used.
+Here, usage of the function `Option.map` is illustrated in several steps.
+1. Display its type.
+It takes two parameters.
+A function of type `'a -> 'b` and an `'a option`
+1. Using partial application, only pass `fun x -> x * x`.
+Check the type of the resulting function
+1. Apply with `None`
+1. Apply with `Some 8`

 When the option value provided contains an actual value (i.e. it is `Some` something), it applies the provided function and returns its result wrapped in a option.
-When the option value provided doesn't contain anything (i.e. is is `None`), it ignores the function it is provided the and behaves as the identity function.
+When the option value provided doesn't contain anything (i.e. is is `None`), the result doesn't contain anything as well (i.e. is is `None` too).

 The `List.map` function which was used earlier in this section also part of a module, the `List` module.
 ```ocaml